 Travel Insurance Claims: policies purchased before July 01 2019

-The following claims numbers are for customers who purchased on or after the Seventh of June 2018.
-If you purchased before the Seventh of June, we have a different team of claims handlers to look after you.
+The following claims numbers are for customers who purchased before the 1st of July 2019.
+If you purchased after the 1st of July, we have a different team of claims handlers to look after you.
 Just click the back button to see our other claims options.
 You can also find all of the claims information in your policy documents.

 24 Hour Medical Emergencies

 In the event of any medical emergency or hospital treatment abroad, please contact our 24 hour emergency number on +44 (0) 1273 624 661

 Our 24 hour emergency number is managed by Mayday Assistance.
 On contacting Mayday Assistance, please mention you are insured through ASUA Ltd and have a “Yellow Jersey” policy.

 For all other claims, please contact +44 (0) 208 667 1600

 Our non emergency claims are managed by Rightpath Claims.
 On contacting Rightpath Claims, please quote:

 You, or the insured person, must contact Mayday Assistance as soon as possible in the case of a serious medical emergency abroad where you or they will or may need to stay in hospital, have hospital treatment or other emergencies, for example the need to change travel arrangements and return home because a close relative has become seriously ill.